Hapoel Be'er Sheva F.C.: Kit manufacturers

 The shirt and shorts of Hapoel Be'er Sheva have been red and white since its inception; the group's third costume is blue.

 At some point in time, the team has added a rather black color.
 During the 1990s, the team also played in costumes that are not related to their traditional colors, such as a purple outfit, which represents the forum club that was then the main sponsor.
 The club's famous uniforms are red and white striped shirts, the first and second championship seasons.

-The uniform of the team beginning with the 2019–20 season are made by the Kelme company.
+The uniform of the team beginning with the 2023–24 season are made by the Umbro company.
 Over the years, Hapoel Be'er Sheva has used uniforms from Kappa, Adidas, Nike, Diadora, Lotto, Puma and Umbro.

 Here are the manufacturers of team uniforms starting in 1975: